fglmtt/admin/lectures/12-security.md

 The only recommended hash algorithms for general use are the SHA-2 and SHA-3 families

-These algorithms exists with different digest lengths.
+These algorithms exist with different digest lengths.
 For example, SHA3-512 is the SHA-3 algorithm configured to generate a 512-bit digest.
 A SHA algorithm without a version number refers to the SHA-2 family

 ---